tgray/contacts/README.markdown

 As of this time, there is no configuration.

+### tmux usage ###

+This is not an exhaustive note on how to use with tmux, as I don't use tmux.
+However, some users have seen success with `reattach-to-user-namespace`.
+See [https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard).
+I'd suggest installing via `brew install reattach-to-user-namespace`.

 ## Other ##

 As stated previously, eventually `contacts` will be a full fledged replacement for the *other* [`contacts`][theotherguy].
 For now, it isn't.
 What it does do is intelligently search your Address Book and format the output so you can use it for the input of a mutt query call.